christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 [^1]

 All ancient Mediterranean religions derive from the repackaging of Sythian serpent-dragon worshiping religions.
-See: Papaios and the Snake-Legged Goddess (Scythian) = Scorpion I, Pharaoh of Egypt, Nehebkau, Uraeus, and Apep/Apophis (Egypt) = Ningishzida (Sumerian) = Tiamat and Mušḫuššu who was associated with Marduk (Babylonian) = Aži Dahāka (Zoroastrianism) later syncretized with Mithra = Ophion, Agathodaemon, Typhon, and Delphi's Pythoness priestess (Greek) = Nāgendra and Nāga (Vedic), Nehushtan/serpent staff of Moses, the Dacian and Roman Draco standards, the serpent-worshipping Gnostics, Sebazi (Phrygian/Bulgarian), Jörmungandr (Norse), Ouroboros serpent in Freemasony, etc.
+See: Papaios and the Snake-Legged Goddess (Scythian) = Nehebkau, Uraeus, and Apep/Apophis (Egypt) = Ningishzida (Sumerian) = Tiamat and Mušḫuššu who was associated with Marduk (Babylonian) = Aži Dahāka (Zoroastrianism) later syncretized with Mithra = Ophion, Agathodaemon, Typhon, and Delphi's Pythoness priestess (Greek) = Nāgendra and Nāga (Vedic), Nehushtan/serpent staff of Moses, the Dacian and Roman Draco standards, the serpent-worshipping Gnostics, Sebazi (Phrygian/Bulgarian), Jörmungandr (Norse), Ouroboros serpent in Freemasony, etc. The Knights Templar knew the truth.
+The Templars worshipped Baphomet—a Sarmatian dragon deity (Aži Dahāka).

+Kings who took on the snake/dragan/serpent/Azhi Dahaka title: Scorpion I, Pharaoh of Egypt, Azhdahak, which is the Armenian form of the name of the Avestan Azhi Dahaka, was associated with the Median king Astyages (564–550 BC) who was the grandfather of Cyrus the Great.
+Tigranes II/the Great, King of Armenia (140–55 BC) was also called Azhdahak.
+Izates II, king of Adiabene's title Iza" = Avestan root for "serpent" (cognate with Scythian Aži), Tiberius Julius Sauromates II, King of Bosphorus ('Saur' means 'lizard' or 'reptile', and 'mates' means 'man' or 'warrior').
+The roots of the snake titles were: Aži-, Azhd-, -zates, Sauro-, Draco-.

 The snake was revered by the Scythians for several reasons: apart from symbolism, the Sarmatians used armor that resembled snake skin, the Scythian priesthood called the Agaroi created poisons called "scythicon" from snake venom that they used on their arrows, and snake venom was used as pain killers and stimulants before war.
 Snake venom was also used to stop battlefield wounds from bleeding, as well as, they were used as anecdotes, as later emulated by figures such as Mithridates of Pontus.
 Also, the foundation myth of the Scythians is that they were created from the Snake-Legged Goddess who was impregnated by Hercules (Targiatos).